Frauke Finsterwalder: Reception and acclaim

 Finsterworld has been shown in many countries across the world to critical acclaim.
 It received the Zenith Award for best debut picture at the Montréal World Film Festival and also received the award for Best Feature Film at the Cologne Conference.
 At the 2013 Zurich Film Festival, Finsterwalder received a Golden Eye award for Best German Language Film as well as the Swiss Film Critics’ Award.
 The film also received the award for Best Picture at the 2014 Vancouver International Women In Film Festival., as well as winning best female-directed narrative at the 2014 Edinburgh International Film Festival.
 The film received nominations in five categories for the 2014 Deutscher Filmpreis German Academy awards: Best Picture, Best Screenplay, Best Supporting Actress, Best Supporting Actor and Best Musical Score.
 Sandra Hüller received the Lola award for Best Supporting Actress for her role in the film.

 Sisi & I

 Finsterwalder's next feature film, Sisi & I, is a retelling of the later years of Empress Elisabeth of Austria from the point of view of her lady-in-waiting, Irma Sztáray.
 The cast includes Sandra Hüller, who starred in Finsterwalder's previous film, Finsterworld, as well as Susanne Wolff, Tom Rhys Harries, Stefan Kurt, Georg Friedrich, Angela Winkler and Johanna Wokalek.
-The film will premiere at the 73rd Berlin Film Festival on 19 February 2023, and it is scheduled to be released in Germany on 30 March 2023.
+The film premiered at the 73rd Berlin Film Festival on 19 February 2023, and was released in Germany on 30 March 2023.

+In June 2023, Finsterwalder was awarded the Bavarian Film Award for Best Director for Sisi & I.

 Personal life

-Finsterwalder is married to the Swiss writer Christian Kracht.
-They live in Zurich.
+Finsterwalder is married to the Swiss writer Christian Kracht, with whom she has a daughter who was born in 2009.
+The family has been living in Zurich since 2020.